janis-commerce/api-session/README.md

 * *async* client {object} Resolves to the client object with the `getInstance()` method injected.
 The properties depend on your client internal structure.
 The client is injected with a `getInstance()` method to propagate the session to other instances.

 :warning::skull: Since version 2.0.0 stores and hasAccessToAllStores getters have been removed .
-Also the method validateStore(storeId). :skull::warning:
+Also the method validateStore(storeId).
+Now it supports locations with  locations and hasAccesToAllLocations getters and also the method validateLocation(locationId) :skull::warning:

 ## Settings
 The package has some configurable parameters, which are loaded using [@janiscommerce/settings](https://www.npmjs.com/package/@janiscommerce/settings)